Phone-GWP-group

 Do you need to prove that your packaging is at least 30% recycled?

-There are no plans for HMRC to develop an official certification system for proof of recycled content in plastic packaging.
 However, the burden of proof resides with the manufacturer or importer.
-It means diligence and good record keeping of your plastic packaging supply chain are essential.
+It means diligence and good record-keeping of your plastic packaging supplier chain are essential.

-What records do you have to keep?
+What records do you need to keep?

 As per the government website and official guidance, if you register for the Plastic Packaging Tax, you must keep accounts and records to support the information you submit in your quarterly tax returns.